-It is estimated that Google lost somewhere around $300 million on this catastrophe.
+They estimate that Google lost somewhere around $300 million in this catastrophe.
 But it all could have been avoided if they had patiently negotiated and worked with other industries to release this innovative idea in unison.

 The iPhone 6 Phone Screen

-Instead of having patience and giving GT Advanced Technologies the time it needed to fully develop the technology and scale up, Apple rushed them.
+Instead of having patience and giving GT Advanced Technologies the time it needed to design and develop the technology and scale up, Apple rushed them.
 The result?
-The sapphire blocks, which had to be cooked in a sealed furnace for a month, came out broken, and they were never able to develop a method for slicing the blocks into glass.
+The sapphire blocks, which had to be cooked in a sealed furnace for a month, came out broken, and they were never able to develop a method for slicing the blocks into a glass.

 Apple wasted $1 billion on building the sapphire factory, and GT Advanced Technologies eventually filed for bankruptcy.
 The potential that this innovative idea had for the future of Apple phones was lost due to the fact that Apple didn't allow it the time it needed to succeed.